hadley-siqueira/hdc/README.md

 ## The language

 The programming language is named Haard.
-The name is a play of the words 'hard', my name 'Hadley'.
+The name is a play of the word 'hard' because one of the goals of the language is to be able to do system development (hard -> hardware -> operating system).
+Also, I wanted to try to do some fun by saying that 'haard is not hard :)'.
 It also seems that Haard means fireplace or something like that in Dutch (that's why the logo is a flame).
+To finish, my name is Hadley and I work with hardware (FPGAs)...
+Oh, well.
+I am not good with names.

 Haard is a compiled language and it will try to provide the following: